Gallaudet University: 20th century

 In 1911, Congress amended the charter of the institution, changing the corporate name to "Columbia Institution for the Deaf".
 It would remain the legal name for the institution until 1954, when Congress amended the charter to rename it "Gallaudet College", which had been the official name of the collegiate department since 1894.

 During his 17 years as Dean of the college in the 1950s and 1960s, George Ernst Detmold was a significant figure in helping the college achieve accreditation.
 He also led the college in developing new departments, especially drama.
 He directed Gallaudet theater productions, which eventually led to starting the National Theatre of the Deaf.

 In 1965, professors at Gallaudet compiled the first-ever dictionary of ASL signs.

+Starting in 1977, and since then, Gallaudet began offering a program to fast-track learning of ASL for incoming freshman students who aren't fluent in ASL, called JumpStart.

 In 1986, Congress again amended the charter of the institution, renaming it "Gallaudet University".

 Deaf President Now (1988)

 Student strikes at Gallaudet University starting March 6, 1988, revolutionized the perception and education of Deaf culture.
 Deaf students were outraged at the selection of another hearing president, Elisabeth Zinser; the university had never selected a deaf person for this position.
 Alumni, faculty, staff, and students demanded that the next president of the university be deaf.
-After a week of protest and activism, Zinser resigned and was replaced by I. King Jordan.
+After a week of protest and activism, Zinser resigned and was replaced by psychology professor and dean of the College of Arts and Sciences I. King Jordan.
 This movement became known as Deaf President Now (DPN).